pudly/schmopera-hugo/content/articles/psycho-meets-sartre-at-the-nigredo-hotel.md

 date = "2018-09-21T12:52:00-04:00"
 lastmod = "2018-09-21T16:20:00-04:00"
 publishDate = "2018-09-21T12:52:00-04:00"
-slug = "psycho-meets-sartre-at-the-nigredo-hotel"
-title = "Psycho meets Sartre at the Nigredo Hotel"
+short_description = "Director Alan Corbishley describes Nigredo (blackening) as a process that ancient alchemists believed was necessary to create the Philosopher's Stone, and thus find immortality.
+In psychology, this process is a metaphor for the \"dark night of the soul\" that is necessary for a person to confront in order to reach acceptance of oneself.\n" slug = "psycho-meets-sartre-at-the-nigredo-hotel" title = "Psycho meets Sartre at the Nigredo Hotel"
 +++